microsoft/bedrock/cluster/azure/README.md

 ### Configure `kubectl` to see your new AKS cluster

-Upon deployment of the cluster, one artificat that the `terraform` scripts generate is the credentials necessary for logging into the AKS cluster that was deployed.
-These credentials, are placed in the location specified by the variable `output_directory`.
+Upon deployment of the cluster, one artifact that the `terraform` scripts generate is the credentials necessary for logging into the AKS cluster that was deployed.
+These credentials are placed in the location specified by the variable `output_directory`.
 For single cluster environments, this defaults to `./output`.
-For multi cluster environments, the default `output_directory` will be documented in those environments.

 With the default kube config file name, you can copy this to your `~/.kube/config` by executing: